wrightcameron/rpilocatorRSS-EmailAlert/README.md

 ### Automating

 Use Cron to have this script automatically run whenever you desire.
-Though run aggressively and piLocator will block access to the site.
+Though run aggressively and rpiLocator will block access to the site.
 In their words, "If you are looking to create a notification system for **personal use**, please use the RSS feed and don't hit the site more than **once a minute**.
 High frequency bots will get blocked."
 I do 4 times a day, each 6 hours apart.

 To access cron, use the command `crontab -l` to view your user cronjobs, and `crontab -e` to edit them.

 ```cron
 0 */6 * * * /path/to/correct/python Path/To/Repository/run.py -a 0 -r US -m CM4 > /dev/null
 ```

+#### Anacron

+TODO: Include section on using Anacron, perfect alternative for a laptop or pc instead of cron for server.

+#### Docker

+TODO: Create Docker container for this, for kicks its kind of overkill

 ## Testing